 One ethical area that we aren't doing so well in is in our work competence.
-While our project is high quality and professional in terms of formatting, functionality, and visual presentation, and also maintains the integrity of the course and its homeworks, we have fallen short in meeting our original timeline.
-Our initial goal was to have a full beta version of the project completed and ready for students to test in the spring 2025 semester.
-However, due to several challenges and delays, we had to push back to timeline, resulting in only a partial beta version being released for testing in the spring 2025 semester.
-The remainder of the beta version is planned for completion in the same semester.
+While our project is high quality and professional in terms of formatting, functionality, and visual presentation, and also maintains the integrity of the course and its homeworks, we have fallen short in meeting our original timeline and goal.
+Our initial goal was to have a full beta version of the project completed and ready for students to test a couple of weeks into the semester and then spend the rest of the semester tweaking our project.
+Where we ended up with our work was having homeworks 1-9 completed and ready with the other three incomplete.
+This was due to a number of difficulties faced inside of completing homeworks 1-9.
+At a certain point in the semester, we had to switch over to documentation of our project and setting up the next team to work on this project so that took away from our ability to finish the homeworks.